ChevronETC/DistributedOperations.jl/README.md

 | [![][docs-dev-img]][docs-dev-url] [![][docs-stable-img]][docs-stable-url] | [![][doc-build-status-img]][doc-build-status-url] [![][build-status-img]][build-status-url] [![][code-coverage-img]][code-coverage-results] |

 Fast parallel broadcast and reduction operations for Julia using binary-tree algorithms.
-DistributedOpeatons.jl can broadcast and reduce over any Julia type, but we provide convenience methods for performing these operations on Julia arrays.
+DistributedOperations.jl can broadcast and reduce over any Julia type, but we provide convenience methods for performing these operations on Julia arrays.